MaintenanceLTU/Maintenance-Cost-and-LCC/Assignment/Assignment_LCC_Analysis.md

 Sensitivity Analysis
 ====================

-Perform sensitivity analysis using **10% extra MTBF and 6 extra PM stops**.
+Perform sensitivity analysis using **10% increased MTBF and 6 additional short PM stops**.

 Minimum Quality Yield
 ---------------------

-Set plant efficiency to 95%.
+Set performance to 95%.
 What is the minimum quality yield needed for a positive NPV?

 Break-even Price
 ----------------

-Set plant efficiency to 95% and quality to 95%.
+Set performance to 95% and quality to 95%.
 At what crushed stone price does NPV become negative?

 Interest Rate Sensitivity
 -------------------------

 For a **stone price of 85 SEK**, what discount rate causes NPV $<0$?
+Keep performance and quality at 95%.

 **Report:** Present results and graphs.